Minu-Philip/Minu-Philip.github.io/README.md

-I am a Doctoral Student in the Department of Economics at New York University.
+I am a doctoral candidate in the Department of Economics at New York University.

 My research fields include *Applied Microeconomics*, *Development Economics* and *Behavioral Economics*.
 <!-- My broad research interests are in studying health and socio-economic choices/outcomes of individuals in developing countries, as well as the role of norms, identities, political economy or psychology in shaping them. -->